Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

-A related concept is the pre-exponential point and, correspondingly, the pre-exponential performance.
-The saturation point may be reached ``late'' in the sense that a lot of training data is necessary to obtain the saturation performance.
-We call the smallest anchor point for which an increase by a factor of \preexpfactor leads to a performance improvement of less than some \preexpbound i.e. $\learningcurve(\learner, \sampleanchor) - \learningcurve(\learner, \preexpfactor \cdot \sampleanchor) < \preexpbound$.
+\paragraph{Pre-Exponential Point} A related concept is the pre-exponential point and, correspondingly, the pre-exponential performance.
+The saturation point may be expensive to reach in the sense that a lot of training data is necessary to obtain the saturation performance.
+We call the smallest anchor point for which an increase by a factor of \preexpfactor leads to a performance improvement of less than some \preexpbound, i.e., $\learningcurve(\learner, \sampleanchor) - \learningcurve(\learner, \preexpfactor \cdot \sampleanchor) < \preexpbound$.
 Reasonable candidates for \preexpfactor can be 2 or 10, while candidates for \preexpbound can be $0.01$ or $0.001$ if the metric is the error rate.
-Its semantic is that from the pre-exponential point on, one needs more than $\preexpfactor^k$ (i.e. an exponentially increasing number of) observations to improve by a low margin of $k \preexpbound$.
-Correspondingly, the pre-exponential performance is the performance that can be obtained by a comparably ``efficient'' anchor point.
+Its semantic is that from the pre-exponential point on, one needs more than $\preexpfactor^k$ (i.e., an exponentially increasing number of) training samples or iterations to improve by a low margin of $k \preexpbound$.
+Correspondingly, the pre-exponential performance is the performance that can be obtained by a comparably small anchor point.

-We adopt the following notation throughout the paper.
-We will denote the saturation point itself as \satpoint, which represents a specific anchor point.
-The \emph{saturation performance} is simply the value of the learning curve at that point.
-Both are defined in the context of a fixed learner \learner.
-Hence, we can write the saturation performance as $\satperformance := \learningcurve(\learner, \satpoint)$.

-The \emph{utility-based stopping point} is the point at which the acquisition of further datapoints has a \emph{negative} impact on the \emph{utility} of the data analyzing entity.
-As such, this concept is associated with utility curves.
+\paragraph{Utility-Based Stopping Point} The \emph{utility-based stopping point} is the point at which the acquisition of further data points has a negative impact on the \emph{utility} of the data analysing entity.
+Therefore, this concept is associated with utility curves.
 The utility-based stopping point is not related to the saturation point but, if at all, rather to the pre-exponential point; we denote it as \economicstoppingpoint.
+In Fig.~\ref{fig:performancecurves_utility}, this is the peak of the yellow curve.

-The right-sided open interval bounded by the saturation point from the left is consistently called the \emph{plateau} of the curve.
-However, it is noteworthy that a curve can also have \emph{intermediate} plateaus, i.e. intervals of (almost) constant performance without being the final plateau.
+\paragraph{Plateau} The right-sided open interval bounded by the saturation point from the left is consistently called the \emph{plateau} of the curve.
+However, a curve can also have \emph{intermediate} plateaus, i.e., intervals of (almost) constant performance without being the final plateau.